 Plus, the company works directly with game developers to enable special integrations.
 Some games show hour counts and what the player is doing, all viewable from within the platform.
 Users can connect their Xbox Live or Twitch accounts as well for the same effect.
 Surprisingly, Discord even connects to Spotify so users can share their music as they wish.

 Recently, Discord even introduced a storefront similar to Steam or Origin.
 Developers using Discord’s storefront receive bigger cuts than on Steam.
 However, not just anyone can be on the platform.
 Instead, Discord employees hand-pick all of the different games available, ensuring that the storefront never becomes bloated like Steam.
 Gamers can be sure that anything they buy is of complete quality through this platform.

 Discord is just getting started, too.
-The platform only started as a chat service, and it has grown into something amazing.
-Who knows where it will be in a few years from now.
+The platform only started as a VOIP service, and it has grown into something amazing with lots of new Discord users joining every day.
+Who knows where Discord will be in a few years from now.

 Do you have any Markdown tips or tricks that are applicable to Discord?
 If so, please leave a comment below!